 - Backpacks– My daypack is the one thing I’m able to purchase in a size small!
 Backpacks are sized according to torso length so short girls will likely need a small or extra small.
 I climbed Kilimanjaro with an REI brand backpack but have recently switched to Gregory Jade 28.
 If you find your hip belt to be too short then fear not, some manufacturers will send you an extension if you request it.

-- Camp shoes– Crocs.
-What can I say, they’re light as a feather and they last FOREVER.
+- Camp shoes– Crocs, man.
+What can I say, they’re light as a feather and are practically indestructible.
 And being stylish is not on my priority list when I’m camping.

 Vacations in Conservative Countries